 - 21 plots available for families to plant and maintain

-The original set of gardens were built by kids from the former Linn County Youth Shelter through a partnership with the organization.
-Our second set of gardens were built by a Boy Scout for his Eagle Scout service project.
-Built by local community members, feeding local community members.
+The original gardens were built by kids from the former Linn County Youth Shelter through a partnership with Olivet Neighborhood Mission.
+Our second set of gardens were built by a boy scout for his Eagle Scout service project.

 Want to get involved?
 Contact us today to reserve a plot.
 Gardening starts early each spring, with harvests lasting into the fall.